 IMPORTING A USED CAR?

-Vehicle History experts Cartell.ie report today (Wednesday 21st June) the Association of British Insurers (ABI) in the UK are no longer using Category C and Category D vehicle write-off classification in their new Voluntary Code of Practice (COP) for the industry.
+Vehicle History experts Cartell.ie report that as of Wednesday 21st June 2017 the Association of British Insurers (ABI) in the UK are no longer using Category C and Category D vehicle write-off categories in their new Voluntary Code of Practice (COP) for the industry.

 Following a long review the new system will retain the same Category A and Category B categorisations.
 However Category C and Category D designations will no longer be used.
 The new system will focus on first establishing the level of damage to a vehicle from a technical perspective, before making any commercial decision relating to the Pre-Accident Value (PAV) of the vehicle.
 This has huge consequences for an Irish buyer as the level of damage sustained will now be more evident.
 The new categorisation system will be as follows: